-Finding out the real problem requires knowledge with insights shared in the right way.
-However, in most organizations salespeople are trained to pitch – the worst ones share how amazing their solution is, and how much better the customer would be with their product, which ends up sounding like this: “pitch, pitch, pitch, blah, blah, blah.”
+In most organizations, salespeople are trained to pitch how amazing their solution is and how much better the customer would be with their product, which ends up sounding like this: “pitch, pitch, pitch, blah, blah, blah.”

 SDRs are arguably the most important part of the sales team because they “bring customers out of thin air.”
 Without them, the other members of their team wouldn’t have contracts to send, or customers to make successful.

 Sales development representatives have to be quick on their feet, excel in having online conversations, master the sales stack, be great content finders, and have a positive outlook not brought down by a bad interaction.